gloveboxhq/glovebox-go-code-challenge/README.md

-# carrierproxy-poc
+# About the project
 This repository is used for creating a proof of concept around the `PolicyProvider` interface.

-# About the project
 Go-rod scraping library is used.

 Login method from PolicyProvider interface has been implemented for facebook login.
 The process of login method is given below: